Scott Bessent: Early involvement in politics

 In 2000, Bessent hosted a fundraiser for Al Gore at his home in East Hampton, New York.
-That year, he also donated $1,000 to John McCain.
-In 2007, he donated $2,300 to Barack Obama and in 2013, he donated $25,000 to Hillary Clinton's campaign.
-At that time, he was described as a Democrat who supported liberal causes.
+Also in 2000, he donated $1,000 to John McCain's presidential campaign.
+In 2007, he donated $2,300 to Barack Obama's campaign, and in 2013, he donated $25,000 to Hillary Clinton's campaign.
+At the time, he was said to be a Democrat who supported liberal causes.

 After Trump was elected president in 2016, Bessent donated $1 million to Trump's 2017 presidential inaugural committee.
 In 2023 and 2024, he donated more than $1 million to Trump's 2024 presidential campaign.

-In February 2024, Bessent hosted a fundraiser in Greenville, South Carolina, that raised nearly $7 million for Trump's 2024 campaign.
-In April 2024, he was a host of a Palm Beach, Florida, fundraiser that raised $50 million for Trump's campaign.
-In July 2024, Bessent was a key economic adviser to Trump.
+In February 2024, Bessent hosted a fundraiser in Greenville, South Carolina, that raised nearly $7 million for Trump's campaign.
+In April, he hosted a Palm Beach, Florida, fundraiser that raised $50 million for the campaign.
+In July, Bessent was a key economic adviser to Trump.

 Secretary of the Treasury (2025–present)

 Nomination and confirmation

 On November 22, 2024, President-elect Donald Trump announced his intention to nominate Bessent to serve as the United States secretary of the treasury in his second administration.
 On January 16, 2025, Bessent appeared before the United States Senate Committee on Finance.
 At his confirmation hearing, Bessent advocated for tax cut extensions and tougher economic policies on China and Russia.

-President Trump signs executive order directing Bessent.